Renal cell carcinoma: Surgery

 Different procedures may be most appropriate, depending on circumstances.

 The recommended treatment for renal cell cancer may be nephrectomy or partial nephrectomy, surgical removal of all or part of the kidney.
 This may include some of the surrounding organs or tissues or lymph nodes.
 If cancer is only in the kidneys, which is about 60% of cases, it can be cured roughly 90% of the time with surgery.

 Small renal tumors (< 4 cm) are treated increasingly by partial nephrectomy when possible.
 Most of these small renal masses manifest indolent biological behavior with excellent prognosis.
 Nephron-sparing partial nephrectomy is used when the tumor is small (less than 4 cm in diameter) or when the patient has other medical concerns such as diabetes or hypertension.
 The partial nephrectomy involves the removal of the affected tissue only, sparing the rest of the kidney, Gerota's fascia and the regional lymph nodes.
 This allows for more renal preservation as compared to the radical nephrectomy, and this can have positive long-term health benefits.
 Larger and more complex tumors can also be treated with partial nephrectomy by surgeons with an extensive kidney surgery experience.

 Surgical nephrectomy may be "radical" if the procedure removes the entire affected kidney including Gerota's fascia, the adrenal gland which is on the same side as the affected kidney, and the regional retroperitoneal lymph nodes, all at the same time.
 This method, although severe, is effective.
 But it is not always appropriate, as it is a major surgery that contains the risk of complication both during and after the surgery and can have a longer recovery time.
-It is important to note that the other kidney must be fully functional, and this technique is most often used when there is a large tumour present in only one kidney.
+The other kidney must be fully functional, and this technique is most often used when there is a large tumour present in only one kidney.